openfaas/openfaas.github.io/_posts/2021-10-05-migrating-derek-from-docker-swarm.md

 ![Derek's first response after the migration](/images/2021-10-derek/migrated.png)
 > Derek's first response after the migration

 > Did you know?
 There is also a Work In Progress (WIP) [terraform provider for the OpenFaaS REST API](https://github.com/Waterdrips/terraform-provider-openfaas/tree/waterdrips-secrets-provider).
-If you'd like to help with it, let us know on [OpenFaaS Slack](https://slack.openfaas.io/).

 The final step for moving over was to update the GitHub App so that it sent its webhooks to the new domain name.